 Countries Covered: USA, Canada.

-- What are the main reasons for people in the U.S. to invest in cryptocurrency?
+- What was the total spending on games in the U.S. in 2022?

 - What was the most preferred device used for gaming in the U.S. as of February 2022?

 - What is the forecasted number of digital gamers in the U.S. using mobile for gaming by 2026?